 Chenille Plant, Plush Plant

-Echeveria pulvinata is an attractive shrubby succulent that grows up to 12 inches (15 cm) tall and sprawls to several feet in width.
-The stems are tipped with small rosettes of thick, spathulate, green leaves with all parts densely covered with silvery-white hairs.
-In late winter into spring (sometime later) appears the arching, 1 foot (30 cm) tall inflorescence holding racemes of yellow and orange, bell-shaped flowers.
+Echeveria pulvinata is an attractive shrubby succulent that grows up to 12 inches (15 cm) tall.
+Stems are topped with small rosettes of fleshy, spathulate, green leaves with all parts densely covered with silvery-white hairs.
+In late winter into spring (sometime later) appears arching, 1 foot (30 cm) tall inflorescences holding racemes of yellow and orange, bell-shaped flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).